nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

       Use case resumes at step 1.

 * 3a.
 The session name given does not exist in the session list.
     * 3a1.
-SportSync shows an error message stating the session does not exist, and shows a list of available sessions.<br>
+SportSync shows an error message stating the session does not exist.<br>
       Use case resumes at step 1.

 * 3b.
 The specified athlete does not already belong to the specified session